ThatGui887/LoLLaneAssistant2/README.md

 - **Lane Icons**: Located in the `Resources/Images/Lane_icons/` directory (included in the repository).
 - **Champion Icons**: Located in the `Resources/Images/Champion_icons/` directory (included in the repository).
 - **SQL Server Database**: A database named `lolchamps` with tables `Champions`, `ChampionLanes`, and `Lanes`.
 A sample script (`lolchamps.sql`) is provided in the repository.
+- **pygame**: For audio playback of sound effects.
+- **Pillow (PIL)**: For resizing and displaying champion icons.

 ## Installation

-1. **Clone the Repository: git clone https://github.com/ThatGui887/LoLLaneAssistant2.git
+1. **Clone the Repository**: git clone https://github.com/ThatGui887/LoLLaneAssistant2.git
-2. **Ensure Python is Installed: Verify you have Python 3.x installed by running: python --version If not installed, download it from python.org.
+2. **Ensure Python is Installed**: Verify you have Python 3.x installed by running: python --version If not installed, download it from python.org.
-3. **Install Dependencies: Install pyodbc using pip: pip install pyodbc, (pip install requests urllib3 six for downloading champion ioconsd)
+3. **Install Dependencies**: Install pyodbc using pip: pip install pyodbc, (pip install requests urllib3 six for downloading champion ioconsd)
+   - Install pygame: `pip install pygame`
+   - Install Pillow: `pip install Pillow`
-4. **Prepare Resources: Ensure the Resources/Images/Lane_icons/ and  Resources/Images/Champ_icons/ folder contains the necessary PNG files (support.png, adc.png, Yasuo.png, Pantheon.png).
+4. **Prepare Resources**: Ensure the Resources/Images/Lane_icons/ and Resources/Images/Champ_icons/ folder contains the necessary PNG files (support.png, adc.png, Yasuo.png, Pantheon.png).
+   - Ensure Resources/SoundFX/UI/ contains button.mp3 and matchFound.mp3.
-5. **Set Up SQL Server:
+5. **Set Up SQL Server**:
-- **Install SQL Server if not already present (e.g., SQL Server Express from Microsoft).
+   - **Install SQL Server** if not already present (e.g., SQL Server Express from Microsoft).
---Restore the provided database:
+   - Restore the provided database:
---Open SQL Server Management Studio (SSMS).
+     - Open SQL Server Management Studio (SSMS).
---Connect to your local SQL Server instance (e.g., MARCO or localhost).
+     - Connect to your local SQL Server instance (e.g., MARCO or localhost).
---Open db/lolchamps.sql in SSMS (File > Open > File) and execute it to create and populate the lolchamps database.
+     - Open db/lolchamps.sql in SSMS (File > Open > File) and execute it to create and populate the lolchamps database.
---Modify the server name in main.py if your instance isn’t named MARCO
+     - Modify the server name in main.py if your instance isn’t named MARCO
-6. **Run the Application: python main.py
+6. **Run the Application**: python main.py
-7. **Use Download_icons.py to retrieve Champion Icons:
+7. **Use Download_icons.py to retrieve Champion Icons**:
-  -Change the version of "http://ddragon.leagueoflegends.com/cdn/15.1.1/img/champion/" from 15.1.1 to the latest version everytime a new update releases.
+   - Change the version of "http://ddragon.leagueoflegends.com/cdn/15.1.1/img/champion/" from 15.1.1 to the latest version everytime a new update releases.

 ## Usage